ss1611/CS220-AU-portfolio-1/README.md

 How to create a GitHub account and amend this repository for your personal digital porfolio, including all of the above steps, is demonstrated in the workshops.

 This repository demonstrates
-- the use of [Markdown language](https://guides.github.com/features/mastering-markdown/) for project management e.g. logging and elementary webdesign including embeddign audio-visual assets
+- the use of [Markdown language](https://guides.github.com/features/mastering-markdown/) for project management e.g. logging and elementary webdesign
 - turns Markdown files (.md) into [GitHub Pages](https://pages.github.com/) (a free statice website)
 - provides a self and peer assesment tool (Hofstadter, 2019)

 <br>

 ## website to submit
 Two .md files in this repository are turned into a [static website](https://krisztian-hofstadter-tedor.github.io/CS220-AU-portfolio/).
 The `index.md` file is turned into a home page and the `di-reflection.md` file is turned into an additinal page.
-While both of these pages should demonstrate your aesthetic, technical and critical thinking skills, the home page should outline <!-- #todo is there are better phrase for this --> one of your choosen digital identites (personal, professional or one linked to a specific project of yours), the additinal page, the di-reflection page, should refect on how you have used the [V&R map](https://krisztian-hofstadter-tedor.github.io/CS220-AU-navigating-the-digital-world/digital-identities) to develop your modes of engagment on the Web.
+While both of these pages should demonstrate your aesthetic, technical and critical thinking skills, the home page should outline <!-- #todo is there are better phrase for this --> one of your choosen resident (digital) identites (institutional/professional or one linked to a specific project of yours), the additinal page, the di-reflection page, should refect on the [V&R map](https://krisztian-hofstadter-tedor.github.io/CS220-AU-navigating-the-digital-world/digital-identities) can be used to develop your digital identities in both, visitor and resident modes.

 Flexibilities:
 1. you could have more than two pages on your website